 20 Jan 2022 - 29 Apr 2022

-The University Grants Committee (UGC) held a presentation ceremony for the 2021 UGC Teaching Award on 28 September 2021 to honour academics of the UGC-funded universities for their outstanding teaching performance and achievements, as well as their leadership and scholarly contributions to teaching and learning within and outside their campuses.
+The University Grants Committee (UGC) today (September 26) held the 2022 UGC Teaching Award presentation ceremony to honour academics of the UGC-funded universities for their outstanding teaching performance and achievements, as well as their leadership and scholarly contributions to teaching and learning within and outside their campuses.

 Nomination for 2022 UGC Teaching Award

 There are three categories under the Award, i.e. (1) General Faculty Members (open to individuals only); (2) Early Career Faculty Members (open to individuals only); and (3) Collaborative Teams.
 There will be a maximum of three awardees in total, and the Selection Panel reserves the right to give out less than three awards.
 There will be no more than one award in each category.

 Each UGC-funded university may submit no more than three nominations in total.
 There should be no more than one nomination from each university for each Award category.
 Any nominee should be included in only one of the three Award categories and be included in only one university’s nomination.